leventozz/wallet-framework/docs/docs-site/index.md

 The goal is to use appropriate architecture and technologies while performing these operations.

 WF's capabilities include:
--P2P transfers
+* P2P transfers
--Internal Fraud Controls
+* Internal Fraud Controls
--Audit logs
+* Audit logs
--Full metric observability
+* Full metric observability
--An admin panel for managing customers and transactions -Role-based authorization
+* An admin panel for managing customers and transactions
+* Role-based authorization
--Secret management using a secret vault
+* Secret management using a secret vault
--Full dockerization
+* Full dockerization

 If you'd like, I'd also like to briefly mention why I felt the need to do this: